viam-modules/raspberry-pi/README.md

 ```

 ## Building and Using Locally
 Module needs to be built from within `canon`.
 As of August 2024 this module is being built only in `bullseye` and supports `bullseye` and `bookworm` versions of Debian.
 Simply run `make build` in `canon`.
-An executable named `raspbery-pi` will appear in `bin` folder.
+An executable named `raspberry-pi` will appear in `bin` folder.

 ## Structure
 The Pi board and the servo are now in module format.
 The directory structure is as follows: